Vlad-Yan/quiz-app/README.md

 </div>

 ### Description
 - A quiz on basketball knowledge.
-Written in Reaction.
+Written in React.

 ### Screenshots
 ![image](https://user-images.githubusercontent.com/93535054/196051141-f7ab7340-e391-48a4-9377-4a8d74310587.png)